HatPdotS/Crystfel_tools/readme.md

-Load anaconda and copy and run the script below
+To install this environment load anaconda and copy and run the script below

+On ESRF cluster: module load bcditools-conda # loads anaconda On RA cluster: module load anaconda

 The script takes to arguments:

 1. the path to where you want to create the conda environment
 2. the path where you want to clone the python source code into

-Example scripts will be setup inside the diectory you run this from in a folder example scripts
+Example scripts will be setup inside the directory you run this from, in a folder example scripts

 ```